 There is a parking lot right next to the crater.
-There is no cost for parking, but there is a small entrance fee for the crater.
-It is 400 ISK or roughly $3.
+There is no cost for parking, but there is a small entrance fee for the crater, which is 400 ISK or roughly $3.

-There are two ways to view Kerið Crater – from above, and from below.
-There is a path that circles the entire rim and provides incredible panoramic views of the crater with the surrounding mountains.
-Alternatively, you can choose to hike down to the bottom of the crater and take in the color of the water up close.
+There are two ways to view Kerið Crater – from above and below.
+A path circles the entire rim and provides incredible panoramic views of the crater and surrounding mountains.

-Depending on the weather it can be quite brutal, especially in the wind.
-Being on the edge of the crater exposes you to the full force of the wind.
+Depending on the weather, it can be quite brutal, especially in the wind.
+Being on the crater’s edge exposes you to the full force of the wind, so come prepared!

 The little town of Seydisfjordur is one of the most Instagrammable places in Iceland, thanks to its adorable rainbow road.

 The little alley on the path has several cute restaurants, so you can always stop in for a bite to eat before or after admiring the scene.

 The rest of the town is worth walking around, as it is right on the water and has a lot of cute houses and a charming, small-town feel.

 Seeing Seydisfjordur is an excellent addition to any Iceland Ring Road itinerary – so definitely add this little town to your Iceland Instagram list!

 Recommended by Stephanie from The Unknown Enthusiast

-Hornstrandir Nature Preserve
+27. Hornstrandir Nature Preserve

-From Isafjordur the only way to get to the west side of Hornstrandir is by boat.
+From Isafjordur, the only way to get to the west side of Hornstrandir is by boat.
 The boat runs throughout the summer months.

-There are several small huts that you can stay in within the nature reserve and this allows you to hike or kayak the coast and really explore the landscape.
-It is best to use a local guide, especially if it is your first time in the area.
+There are several small huts that you can stay in within the nature reserve, and this allows you to hike or kayak the coast and explore the landscape.

 Recommended by Suzanne from Meandering Wild

-Into the Glacier Ice Cave
+28. Into the Glacier Ice Cave

-The tour lasts 3-4 hours when starting from Húsafell which is about a two-hour drive from Reykjavík.
+The tour lasts 3-4 hours when starting from Húsafell, which is about a two-hour drive from Reykjavík.

 Read everything you need to know about this tour in our detailed blog post about the Into the Glacier Ice Cave Tour here.

 This is one of the most photographed churches in all of Iceland, and that’s not surprising.

 Its black color stands out drastically from the Snæfellsjökull glacier in the background, and along with the black beaches in Iceland, the “lone church” is another shot every photography lover wants to have in their collection.

 Getting to the church is easy and doesn’t require a 4×4 vehicle, as the roads are quite nice, and parking in front is free.

-Depending on how many people are there at the same time, interrupting your shot, you can take anywhere from 10 minutes to as long as you want to, just to get that perfect shot.
+Depending on how many people are there at the same time, interrupting your shot, you can take anywhere from 10 minutes to as long as you want to to get that perfect shot.